KevinThielen/breakbuildgames/content/support/_index.md

 # Contribute
-If you find any grammar, spelling or factual errors, no matter how small, I encourage you to open an issue on [GitHub](github.com), send a pull request, send me a private message on [Reddit](https://www.reddit.com/message/compose/?to=GenusNymphicus), or let me know on any other channel down below.
+If you find any grammar, spelling or factual errors, no matter how small, I encourage you to open an issue on [GitHub](https://github.com/KevinThielen/breakbuildgames), or send a pull request, send me a private message on using any of my [contact channels](/contact).

 If you want to discuss certain posts or topics, or have any question, you can do so on GitHub as well.
-Just open an issue.
 Maybe this might also help the one or other person who runs into the same question, or increases the understanding for people who didn't even thought about that specific case.
 Don't feel shy :)